 The top 5 misconceptions of strength training:

+1. Weight lifting is for men.
 The idea that the weight room is only for men is simply outdated.
 Statistics show that more and more women are adding weight training to their fitness routine.
 Why?
-Because they are realizing all the great health and fitness benefits that come with it!
+Because they are realizing all the great health & fitness benefits that come with it!
 Regular strength training enables the ability to build lean muscle mass, which in turn promotes increased caloric burn, enhances body composition, improves balance, coordination and even posture - all of which are especially important as we age!